William F. Heimlich: Death of Adolf Hitler

-On May 25, 1952, statements by Heimlich about the death of Adolf Hitler appeared in the tabloid magazine the National Police Gazette and, several days later, in Germany in the Darmstädter Tageblatt.
-Heimlich claimed that he had undertaken an investigation concerning the death of Hitler, and had found no proof of Hitler's death, only rumors.
+On May 25, 1952, statements by Heimlich about Hitler's death appeared in the National Police Gazette, an American tabloid-style magazine, and several days later in Germany's Darmstädter Tageblatt.
+Heimlich claimed that he had investigated the facts of Hitler's demise, and had found no concrete evidence supporting his death, only rumors.
 He claimed that the blood on the couch where Hitler shot himself was human blood, but the blood type was neither Hitler's or Eva Braun's.
-He further claimed that his investigators had thoroughly sifted through the dirt of the Reich Chancellery garden and found "no traces of any human bodies" and "no traces of any burning" of bodies.
-In fact, there is no record of American investigators being allowed by the Soviets to sift through the garden dirt in this fashion, with Germans doing the digging during the one day of investigation the Soviets allowed the other Allied powers to conduct.
-According to historian Anton Joachimsthaler, Heimlich's description of the process matches what the Russians themselves did, in the process finding Hitler's and Braun's dentures.
+He further claimed that his investigators had thoroughly sifted through the dirt of the Chancellery garden and found "no traces of any human bodies" and "no traces of any burning" of bodies.
+In fact, the Germans conducted the digging during the day's investigation.
+According to historian Anton Joachimsthaler, Heimlich's dubious description of the process matches what the Russians themselves did, in the process finding Hitler's and Braun's dentures.